mnek1t/Sport-Store_ASP_NET_CORE/README.md

 ## Branching

 The task consists of four steps.
-The description of the each step of the task are in the corresponding `step-k.md` file in the branch `sports-store-application-k`.
+The description of the each step of the task are in the corresponding md-file in the corresponding branch.

 | # | Feature Branch Name | Step Description |
 | ------ | ------ | ------ |